A

 I must do as you do? ("Advice"): Ella Wheeler Wilcox

-I must down to the seas again ("Sea-Fever"): John Masefield
+I must down to the seas again ("Sea-fever"): John Masefield

 I'm writing just after an encounter ("Whatever You Say, Say Nothing"): Seamus Heaney